mfaustin/ProjectOne558/README.md

 </div>

-As expected the legendary and mythical types have much higher total points(a meansure of power) than the other types with baby having the least points.
+As expected the legendary and mythical types have much higher total points(a measure of power) than the other types with baby having the least points.

 ### Bar Plot